 }

-2. rng is an instance of default_random_engine, a C++ class implementing a pseudo-random number generator.
+rng is an instance (object) of default_random_engine, a C++ class implementing a pseudo-random number generator.

-3. range is an instance of uniform_int_distribution<int>, a class implementing a uniform distribution.
+range is an instance of uniform_int_distribution<int>, a class implementing a uniform distribution.
+The constructor configures the distribution to generate integers in the range of 1 to 100 (inclusive) with equal probability.

-6. Defines and initializes an accumulator variable; the variable is defined as a double, preventing a truncation error in step (h)
+Defines and initializes an accumulator variable.
+Defining the variable as a double prevents a truncation error when the program averages the integers.

 Array Averaging Program 2

-The second version of the program adds an average function to demonstrate passing a one-dimensional array as a function argument.
+The second version of the program moves the averaging operations - steps (g) and (h) in the previous figure - to an average function, demonstrating passing a one-dimensional array as a function argument.
 The example illustrates two significant aspects of passing arrays as function arguments:

-1. By default, C++ passes most data types to functions by value.
+By default, C++ passes most data types to functions by value.
 Arrays are the exception to this rule - C++ always passes arrays by-pointer.
 The example shows two versions of the function prototype and the function header.
-The different versions are equivalent, and programs only need one.
+The different versions are equivalent, and programs only need one of them.

 #include <iostream>